click on photo to go back

 He briefly (80 episodes) starred in the TV series

-The Adventures of Ellery Queen (1951-52) as Ellery Queen.
+The Adventures of Ellery Queen (Dumont-ABC, 1951-52) as Ellery Queen.
 "I find myself working forty hours a week on just the twenty-four-minute Ellery Queen show itself.
 Additional guesting on such shows as Theatre Guild of The Air, Studio One, Curtain Call, Cavalcade of America serves to add hours to my work week, and break up my weekends with the family.
 On top of that, I'm active in several other business ventures ... ."

 Lee Bowman stars in the title role of Du Mont's, thrilling series, "The Adventures of Ellery Queen".Lee in the Ellery Queen Adventure "The Red Hook Murder".Lee Bowman and Jean Carson in "The Man Who Killed Cops" (1951)